Shweta190702/SYNC_TASK1-WEB-/README.md

-# CodSoft_landing page
+# SYNC_landing page
-This is my First Project @CodSoft
+This is my First Project @SYNC
 I developed this landing page using HTML &amp; CSS  for my web development internship .